Oman flagTransportation & Infrastructure Guide · Oman

 IDP requiredConversion needed

-Foreign licenses valid 3 months with IDP (Arabic/English).
-EU/non-EU need IDP for rental.
-Residents convert to Omani license after 1 year via test/exchange for select countries.
+Foreign licenses valid for 3 months with IDP required.
+Long-term residents (over 1 year) must convert to Omani license via driving test or exchange for select countries.
+Drives on the right.